LLVMParty/RemillWorkshop/README.md

 > `/cxx-common/install`

 The `${workspaceFolder}/build` directory will also be added to your `PATH`, so you can easily access your tools from anywhere.
-To verify, run the follow command:
+To verify, run the following command:

 ```sh
 remill-lift --version